 Not so long ago when the world was a less complicated place and a family had a child that was struggling for one reason or another, it was a most common thing to have an extended family member who owned a farm or lived in the country.
-Little Johnny could go there, have a change of scenery, and get some perspective on life.
-With the combination of a new environment, some hard work and healthy relationships, the result was a much more functional Little Johnny when he came back home.
+The youngster could go there, have a change of scenery, and get some perspective on life.
+With the combination of a new environment, some hard work and healthy relationships, the result was a much more functional and more mature person that came back home.

 It’s no secret that there is very little that is simple about our world today.
 The challenges that face our young people are much different and more complex than a generation ago.
 The other side of that coin is that our young people are also some of the most innovative and intelligent in history.
-So, when a young person has challenges, parents or guardians can often feel at wit's end about how to help Little Johnny through a rough time.
+So, when a young person has challenges, parents or guardians can often feel at wit's end about how to help them through a rough time.
 It is understandable that there is a sense of confusion, even desperation about what to do next.
-The situation calls for something that will reach a young person when everything else just hasn't seemed to work.
-Little Johnny is still struggling.
+The situation calls for something a little different when everything else just hasn't seemed to work.

 Enter Wilderness Therapy.